Branding

 • From 2022 through 2024, the district completed its goal of making the roofs on nearly all school buildings white, to better reflect sunlight and reduce the need for air conditioning.
 During these roof upgrades, the school's insulation was improved, helping to lower heating and cooling costs.

-• PPS is currently planning to install state-of-the-art heating and cooling systems, including heat pumps, throughout the elementary schools.
-PSEG's Direct Install Program covers 75% of the cost of these energy-efficient and cost-saving upgrades.
+• In 2025, PPS installed state-of-the-art heating and cooling systems, including heat pumps and energy-efficient boilers, throughout the four elementary schools.
+PSEG's Direct Install Program covered 75% of the cost of these energy-efficient and cost-saving upgrades.

-• Over the past two years, PPS has hosted friendly competitions to turn off lights and power down projectors to reduce energy consumption.
+• Over the past three years, PPS has hosted friendly competitions to turn off lights and power down projectors to reduce energy consumption.
 In 2023-24, Littlebrook Elementary School won with a 10-12% reduction in electricity usage.
-In 2024-25, Princeton Middle School won with a 3% reduction in electricity usage.
+In 2024-25, Princeton Middle School won with a 3% reduction in electricity usage, and last year, Johnson Park and Littlebrook Elementaries won with 15% reductions.

 Transportation